onlyati/quadlet-lsp/docs/features.md

 ## Built-in commands

-LSP provides some command that can be called from IDEs.
+Language server provides some command that can be called from IDEs.

 | Command name | Neovim Command  | VS Code command          | Description                                                |
 | ------------ | --------------- | ------------------------ | ---------------------------------------------------------- |